-Disclaimer: my thoughts are all over the place.
-There are like birds flying everywhere. 🙂
+Disclaimer: My thoughts are all over the place.
+They are like birds flying everywhere. 🙂

 I watch how the rate of burnout, infidelity, depression, and suicide amongst pastors seems to be increasing.
 Is this because people are following the pastors rather than Jesus?

 And then, I’ve watched how the pastor leaves, or the pastor falls into moral failure, or the kids get too old for the program… and then the family leaves completely disillusioned and maybe even walks away from Jesus altogether.
 But, were they truly walking with him in the first place?
 Or just with the pastor?

 Lord, are we following people, programs, or you?

 “My sheep hear my voice, and I know them, and they follow me.
 I give them eternal life, and they will never perish, and no one will snatch them out of my hand.” – John 10:27,28

 Yes, granted when one in our family falls into moral failure, the whole family suffers.
 Yet, I’ve also been pondering how when your whole foundation is built on Jesus, when there’s moral failure in your human leadership, you lean into Jesus more than ever and bounce back higher than you ever were before.

 And when there’s no repentance in leadership, you need to fire this person in leadership.
 And if leadership refuses to fire the leader, you will have to move on.
 No matter if you want to forgive them or not, without repentance, you cannot move forward …as is… under their leadership.
 Submitting to an unrepentant leader or leadership team only brings curses upon yourself.